GodBoii/Delta-exchange-option-trade/backend/news_agent/README.md

 OpenRouter model availability, provider routing, pricing, and rate limits can change.
 The configured free fallback currently advertises tool calling but not native response formatting, so Agno places the Pydantic schema in the prompt and validates the returned JSON locally.
 The CLI warns if the returned content does not validate.
 OpenRouter may use free-model inputs and outputs for model improvement; do not send secrets or private trading data through this prototype.

 The production agent uses Agno `PostgresDb` with Supabase. `SUPABASE_DB_URL` is a server-only PostgreSQL connection URI and must never be exposed through a `NEXT_PUBLIC_` variable.
-The dedicated `news-analyzer` container is the only service that needs this URI and the OpenRouter key.
+The dedicated `news-analyzer` container is the only service that needs this URI and the OpenRouter key. `GET /health` reports `databaseReady`, `databaseSchema`, and `sessionTable`; it never returns the connection URI or password.